commit-live-students/help-center/Commit.live IDE information and troubleshooting tips.md

 Most likely your ports are blocked on your network.
 Let’s try checking for this using the following steps:

-In your local Terminal for Ubuntu, Mac and Command Prompt in windows (NOT THE COMMIT.LIVE IDE),
+In your local Terminal for Ubuntu, Mac and Command Prompt in Windows (NOT THE COMMIT.LIVE IDE),
 run: `telnet 35.154.245.107 3000` .
-After you run command, you'll have to use ctrl + c to kill the connection.
-Command should return something that looks like this:
+After you run the command, you'll have to use ctrl + c to kill the connection.
+The Command should return something that looks like this:

 ```
 Trying 35.154.245.107...